Im starting something new...check me out

 Thursday, June 12, 2008

-I think I would like very much to make up my bed each morning, if only i was making up both sides.
+I think I would like very much to make up my bed each morning, if only I were making up both sides.
 I know this has nothing to do with trains, but this is just one of the lessons I'm learning in a relationship in which late nights with trains passing by are surpassingly important. =)